 The only way inside this small but beautiful boutique is through a pedestrian alleyway in Old Pasadena.
 It is located in the One Colorado quarter of the neighborhood.
 Come here to find high fashion brands like Dries van Noten, A.P.C. and Shaina Mote.
 Website→

 If Tim Burton curated a store, this would be it.
 Gold Bug is a shop of curiosities, jewelry and artwork.
 Think steampunk, goth and sorcery.
 Website→

 Green Street Village near the Pasadena Playhouse is home to a radical vintage shop with very unique and well-curated inventory.
 Website→

 For new clothes made the old fashioned way, go to Scotch & Soda in Old Pasadena.
 While the brand originated in Amsterdam, their line epitomizes the cool California Coastal style.
 Website→

-Andy Warhol’s first West Coast exhibition was shown at this museum, and Morgan Neville made featured it in The Cool School, a documentary about LA’s art scene.
-More→
+Andy Warhol’s first West Coast exhibition was shown at this museum, and Morgan Neville featured it in The Cool School, a documentary about LA’s art scene.
+Details→

-The PMCA is contemporary art museum that celebrates California art, architecture, and design, and the museum’s parking structure is covered in street art by Kenny Scharf.
-More→
+The PMCA is a contemporary art museum that celebrates California art, architecture and design, plus the museum’s parking structure is covered in street art by Kenny Scharf.
+Details→

-This museum dedicated solely to preserving and sharing the history Pasadena.
+This museum is dedicated solely to preserving and sharing the history of Pasadena.
 The museum is a complex with a few buildings on site, two of the structures are homes that serve as exhibitions.
-More→
+Details→